MargaridanarSousa/learn_cDBN/index.md

 ## learn_bcDBN

 learn_bcDBN is an update of learn_cDBN, that learns **BFS-consistent k-graph dynamic Bayesian networks**(bcDBN).
 The input file format and command line options are the same as the described for learn_cDBN.
+The corrisponding jar file is learn_bcDBN.jar.